swiss-territorial-data-lab/proj-rooftops/README.md

 # Detection of free and occupied surfaces on rooftops

-Goal: Determine the surface available on rooftops by detecting objects.
-Production of a binary (free/occupied) vector layer.
+The set of provided scripts aim to evaluate the surface available on rooftops by detecting objects.

 **Table of content**